oernster/SymChit/README.md

 When you notice a symptom, record it.
 When you see your doctor, take the record with you.

-SymChit is a local-first symptom recorder for Windows, Linux and macOS.
+SymChit is a local-first symptom recorder for Windows, macOS and Linux.
 It keeps what you observed and when you observed it, then saves a short factual record as a PDF you can take to an appointment.
 It is a recorder, not a diagnostician.